ajnyga/tsvConverter/README.md

 ## Licence
 The conversion tool is distributed under the GNU GPL v3.

+## Changes in version 1.6.2.0 (Nov 2024)
+- added support for cover images

 ## Changes in version 1.6.1.0 (Oct 2024)
 - added feature to automatically download galley files if field galleyDOI is provided